💪 Unlock Father’s Day Savings - Limited Time OnlyUnlock Savings

 Acoustic Wave Therapy (AWT) to eliminate scar tissue

-Therapeutic advances have led to newer treatments such as pulsed acoustic wave therapy as a PD treatment.
-AWT employs concentrated energy of sound waves that have been found to break up plaque and blockage inside arteries and increase blood flow in and around the region treated.
+Therapeutic advances have led to newer treatments for PD such as pulsed acoustic wave therapy.
+AWT or low-intensity extracorporeal shock wave therapy as it's sometimes called employs concentrated energy of sound waves.
+These sound waves break up plaque and blockage inside penile arteries and increase blood circulation in and around the region treated.

-Initially, this sort of therapy was utilized to treat patients with heart disease to enhance the heart's circulatory system via the main arteries and veins.
+Initially, this sort of therapy was used to treat patients with heart disease to enhance the heart's circulatory system via the main arteries and veins.

 This treatment has been demonstrated to be particularly helpful in breaking up the plaque that causes Peyronie's disease and minimizing the overall curvature it creates.